www.craigdobbins.com

 I have had the pleasure of consulting with Sam and Paul on this project for almost a year.
 Basically, my job has been to test the prototypes, record examples for review by Paul and Sam, and offer an opinion now and then.
 It's been very rewarding, and great fun too!

-Thanks to Mel for the Clawmaster, and to Sam for the Prismatone II.
 I've recorded a few short clips so you can hear the Prismatone II in action.
 (As I've said before, my pickin' may not be the best, but the pickup sounds great!)

 Here's another clip of me playing a few more Reed licks, this time on the Clawmaster with the Prismatone II.